Analysis | What You Need to Know as the U.S. Government Shutdown Nears a Record

 8. How many times has the U.S. government shut down?

 There have been 13 shutdowns since 1981, ranging from one to 21 days, including a three-day one last January.
 (Before 1981, agencies operated mostly as normal during funding gaps, their expenses covered retroactively once a deal was reached.)
-The 21-day shutdown, in December 1995 and January 1996, was a famous budget impasse that pitted President Bill Clinton, a Democrat, and the Republican House speaker, Newt Gingrich.
+The longest shutdown until now, 21 days in December 1995 and January 1996, was a famous budget impasse that pitted President Bill Clinton, a Democrat, and the Republican House speaker, Newt Gingrich.
 Shutdowns over spending disagreements are different (and less grave) than what would happen if the U.S. breached its debt ceiling and defaulted on some of its obligations.
 That’s never happened.

 To contact the reporters on this story: Erik Wasson in Washington at ewasson@bloomberg.net;Laurence Arnold in Washington at larnold4@bloomberg.net